Positive Approaches to Challenging Behavior

 - The hypothesis has been confirmed using direct observation

 The hypothesis or best guess that is developed is linked to key problematic routines or settings.
-An important step in the FBA is to discover what routines will be selected as the first place to implement the positive behavior support plan.
-It is important to understand that the function maintaining a behavior can be different across different different routines and even within the same routine across time.
-This is why the ABC chart and scatter plan are important FBA tools.
+An important step in the FBA is to discover what routines will be selected first to start the PBS plan.
+It is important to understand that the function maintaining a behavior can be different across routines and even within the same routine over time.

-The FBA is used to find the most challenging routines and to start interventions during these key time periods and activities.
-Once the person and the team understand these difficult routines, it is easier to generalize PBS interventions to other settings.
-However, sometimes it can be helpful to start with routines where success will occur quickly for the people implementing the plan.
-Experiencing success can create momentum to tackle the more challenging routines.
+The FBA is used to find the most challenging routines and to begin intervening during key time periods and activities.
+Once the child or adult and other team members understand how to implement interventions during these first routines, it can be easier to generalize PBS to other settings.
+It can also be helpful to start the PBS plan with routines where success will occur quickly.
+This early success can help everyone feel more confident intervening in more challenging routines and settings.